asathoor/myChildTheme/README.md

 You can experiment with colors, fonts and layout.
 Save your most recent changes as a copy of theme json in `./styles/MYVARIATION.json`.
 Then add more colors, fonts, layouts, headers, footers and so on.
 When the next variation is ready you can copy the theme.json as e.g. `./styles/myNEWvariation.json`.

+## On the domain server

+When your child theme is ready you can install the exported zip as a child theme.

+Oh - and remember to push to Github.

-Then: "The game's afoot Watson ..."
+"The game's afoot Watson ..."
 (Sherlock Holmes)